 How long is the advisory in effect?

-This advisory is effective starting March 2023 and does not expire.
-Chemical contaminant levels in fish do not change much over time; the advisory remains in effect until an update is issued.
+This advisory is effective until an update is issued because chemical contaminant levels in fish do not change much over time.

 What else can I do to protect my health and the health of my family?